Hall for All

 Information for Hirers.

-The Hirer must follow any instructions contained in the ‘Information for Hirers’ document (attached) and the Users Note and any instructions displayed in the Hall, including Fire Safety.
+The Hirer must follow any instructions contained in the and the Users Note, sent to you when your booking is confirmed, and any instructions displayed in the Hall, including Fire Safety.
 Should these not be followed the Committee shall be at liberty to retain monies held and may make an additional charge.

 Stored Equipment and Other Property